Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

+Figure \ref{fig:wide3} presents a close-up of the collapse, offering insights into the loss of stability of the whole system.
+We focus on the extraction at $n=188$ (indicated by black arrows on the left panels), where the collapse started.
+Here the snapshots are consecutive and also appear at the end of the supplemental movie \cite{SuppMat}.
+In this case, the critical sphere (indicated by arrows) was extracted incidentally from a place close to the wall.
+Then, some spheres fell by the side, leaving space for a slide to develop, destabilizing the whole system.
+The slide can be noticed particularly in the plots of $z$ as a yellow region (low $z$) that grows with time.
+In other words, the loss of a sphere that acted as a support for others (structural support) allowed more spheres to move, creating a region with a strong shear that produced the system's collapse.

-Figure \ref{fig:Z_E}a corresponds to the average coordination number of the system $\bar{z}$ as a function of the extraction number $n$, for different scale factor $f$, and considering a fixed angle $\theta=\ang{20}$.
-Regardless of $f$, the coordination number starts near $5.25$, less than 6 for a hexagonal configuration, as discussed earlier.
-The variable $\bar{z}$ decay monotonously with $n$ until a final sharp drop when the avalanche is produced.
-All curves follow a trend of linear decay before the avalanche, except for two punctual intermediate drops for $f=2$ and $3$ associated to internal rearrangements where the hexagonal configuration is lost locally.
-The dashed lines correspond to Eqn.~\eqref{eq_zn1}, coming from a simple statistical model to be described next.
-The inset in Fig. \ref{fig:Z_E}a shows $\bar{z}$ as a function of the vacancy rate $n/N_0$, where $N_0$ corresponds to the initial number of particles in the system.
-In this inset, all curves collapse near the model, reinforcing the idea of a statistical rule dominating the evolution of $\bar{z}$.
+Figure \ref{fig:Z_E} presents a picture complementary to the previous discussion.
+It shows the average coordination number of the system $\bar{z}$ as a function of the extraction number $n$, for different system sizes $W$, and considering a fixed angle $\theta=\ang{20}$.
+Regardless of $W$, the coordination number starts near $5.25$, less than 6 for a hexagonal configuration, as discussed earlier. $\bar{z}$ decay monotonously with $n$ until a final sharp drop when the avalanche is produced.
+All curves follow a trend of linear decay before the avalanche, except for two punctual intermediate drops for $W=16d$ and $24d$ associated to internal rearrangements where the hexagonal configuration is lost locally.
+The dashed lines correspond to equation~\eqref{eq_zn2}, coming from a simple statistical model to be described next.
+Figure \ref{fig:Z_E}b shows $\bar{z}$ as a function of the void fraction $n/N_0$, where $N_0$ corresponds to the initial number of particles in the system.
+All curves collapse near the model, reinforcing the idea of a statistical rule dominating the evolution of $\bar{z}$.
 In the end, when the avalanche occurs, the granular medium flows and becomes less dense, which causes a fall in all $\bar{z}$ curves.
-From the inset, we can notice that in all cases, the vacancy rate is similar at collapse and near a 9\%.
+From Fig. \ref{fig:Z_E}b, we can notice that in all cases, the void fraction is similar at collapse and near a 10\%.

-On the other hand, Fig. \ref{fig:Z_E}b shows the evolution of the average elastic energy $\bar{E}$ obtained by summing the normal elastic energy of each contact ($1/2k_n\delta^2$), divided by the number of spheres inside the system $N_{in}$.
-In this figure, it is clear that a larger size of the system ($f$ factor) implies a larger starting point of the mean elastic energy ($n=0$), which is produced by the increment of the initial gravitational potential energy. $\bar{E}$ also follows a linear decay trend until the collapse of the system, where the energy drastically goes up and down.
-At $n=170$ for $f=5$ it is possible to see how the average energy goes up.
-This effect can be explained by the strong diagonal segments of the elastic energy formed under a small departure of particles shown in Fig. \ref{fig:wide2} for $n=180$.
-The average elastic energy evolution was also modeled by a statistical rule, which is explained in the next point.